RacimRgh/RacimRgh/README.md

 ### Hi there, I'm Racim

-## 🔭 I'm a 21yo, 3rd computer science student at CY Paris Cergy Université, France.
+## 🔭 I'm a 22yo, student at University de Paris Descartes in M1 - Machine Learning for Data Science and apprentice at DataValue Consulting.

 - 🌱 I’m currently learning Machine Learning and Deep Learning in Python.
-- 👯 I’m looking for a 3 months minimum internship starting April 2021 in Île-De-France.
 - 🥅 2021 Goals: Contribute more to Open Source projects, learn new stuff, work on bigger projects and volunteer.

 ---